Rate this page:

 To debug issues in a production environment, you’ll need to redeploy your affected code to the staging or development environments where you have access to debugging tools.
 See the Debugging page for more detail.

-Forge apps in staging and production must explicitly declare which scopes they require in the to use the authenticated Product Fetch APIs.
+Forge apps must explicitly declare which scopes they require in the file to use the authenticated Product Fetch APIs.

 See the Permissions page for a summarized table of Forge supported OAuth 2.0 scopes for all Atlassian cloud products.
 You can also find supported scopes in each product's REST API documentation on a per operation basis.